Combe Martin Village HistoryThe history of Combe Martin, North Devon 2023

 The archaeological excavations and historical research have provided valuable insights into Combe Martin's rich industrial heritage, particularly the area's long history of lead and silver mining and smelting.

-The discovery of slag and other evidence from 16th and 17th century smelting operations confirms that Combe Martin was an important center for the production of valuable metals like silver and lead.
+The discovery of slag and other evidence from 16th and 17th century smelting operations confirms that Combe Martin was an important centre for the production of valuable metals like silver and lead.

 However, this industrial activity also came with significant environmental impacts.
 The smelting of lead and silver ores would have released harmful pollutants like sulfur dioxide into the local air and waterways.